unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 General information
 -------------------

-MapX is a product of The Global Resource Information Database - Geneva (GRID-Geneva), a partnership between the United Nations Environment Programme (UNEP), the Swiss Federal Office for the Environment (FOEN), and the University of Geneva (UniGe).
+MapX is a product of the University of Geneva (UNIGE) acting within the framework of the GRID-Geneva Partnership agreement between the Swiss Federal Office for the Environment (FOEN), the United Nations Environment Programme (UNEP), and the University of Geneva.
 The platform is operated from Switzerland and adheres to applicable international and local laws, including those set by the United Nations.

+Throughout this document, the Swiss Federal Office for the Environment, the United Nations Environment Programme, and the University of Geneva will be collectively referred to as the 'GRID-Geneva partners'.

 User responsibilities
 ---------------------